Over 25 Years of Challenge and Care:

 ''This past year was characterised by a number of milestones - more students than ever were enrolled; we introduced an amended school day and timetable and also a new website and newsletter...We believe at St George's that learning should be accessible to everyone, with every student able to achieve their full potential within an environment that is positive and supportive.'' - Dr Christian Barkei, Principal

-We look forward to the challenges of the future and are proud that we can celebrate over 25 years of "achieving potential through challenge and care"!
+We look forward to the challenges of the future and are proud that we can celebrate almost 30 years of "achieving potential through challenge and care"!